prawinn555/MongoDBMoviesDemo/README.md

 VERCEL (https://vercel.com/) is a serviceless (= stateless) service platform.

-We can deply a free application in their cloud (no cost) 🐤.
+We can deploy a free application in their cloud (no cost) 🐤.

 The VERCEL environment is configured to do auto deploy : GIT push => deploy automatically. 😎 😎 😎